diegoUE8/photography/README.md

 5. Update `baseurl` field in `_config.yml` file with whatever domain you used in step 4.
 6. And that's it, your website is set.
 To view, go to [photography.rampatra.com](http://photography.rampatra.com) (or whatever you have in the CNAME file) and if you don't have one, you can go to [[yourusername].github.io/photography](http://yourusername.github.io/photography)

-And of course, you don't want my name at the bottom to show up.
-You can change it in `_config.yml` file as well as few other settings like your google analytics etc.
+And, of course, you don't want my name at the bottom to show up.
+You can change it in `_config.yml` file as well as few other settings like your google analytics, etc.

 ## ProTips
 I have made this as an [npm](https://www.npmjs.com) package with [gulp](http://gulpjs.com/) to __automate image resizing